 You won’t find another place like Batty Langley’s in London (well, except for its sister properties, Hazlitt’s and The Rookery).
 It is a hotel that puts history and comfort above all else: keeping guests at ease with warm service and providing exquisite historic rooms updated only by luxurious bedding, the odd concealed television, and the finest bathing facilities.
 Old-fashioned, maybe, but Batty Langley’s is so secure in its aesthetics that it avoids stuffiness.
 This is the place to come to if you dream of curling up by a cozy fireplace or window seat, taking breakfast in bed, bookcases hiding secret rooms, or simply having unrivaled seclusion in one of the busiest areas of London.

 - Address: 12 Folgate Street, London E1 6BX.

-- Nearest Metro/Subway: Liverpool Street (Tube and overland trains out of London, 0.3 mile, 6-minute walk) and Shoreditch High Street (London Overground, 0.3 mile, 6-minute walk) are both equidistant from the hotel.
+- Nearest Metro/Subway: Liverpool Street (Tube and overland trains out of London, 0.3 mile) and Shoreditch High Street (London Overground, 0.3 mile) are both equidistant from the hotel.

 - Area: Trendy location between Spitalfields Market and Brick Lane, with their great restaurants, markets, shopping, and nightlife, and London’s financial district, the “City of London”, full of luxury shops, money changers, and Roman ruins.
 A major train and tube station, Liverpool Street, is just 4 blocks away.